- Table of contents

 5. Operations and Customer Support in Planio

-So, a customer sends in an email requesting a custom feature that customer support forwards to operations that forwards to the product team, which adds it as a backlog item.
+So, a customer sends an email requesting a custom feature that customer support forwards to operations that forwards to the product team, which adds it as a backlog item.

 The glue holding all of this together ends up being email, and nobody can quite find out what exactly the customer wanted to achieve from that customization.